-- 6. In its October 2007 newsletter, the Basel Committee encouraged this evolution for all relevant standards of messages.
-The implementation of such technical solutions is indeed prerequisite for the implementation of enhanced transparency and supervisory expectations described in this document.
+- 6. In its October 2007 newsletter,4 the Basel Committee encouraged this evolution for all relevant standards of messages.
 The Committee also announced at that time its intention to explore the development of supervisory policies to support the implementation of transparency efforts in the industry. - 7.
 The Committee has called for the effective and genuine use of the technical solutions designed to enhance transparency.
 Indeed, increasing transparency in payment messages does not depend on messaging standards alone, but also on the implementation of appropriate practice by banks involved in processing the transfers, having regard to the good functioning of payment systems.
-The industry has already been working on the definition of good practices.
-Supervisors have their role to play in monitoring an effective and consistent implementation of increased transparency in payment messages worldwide.
-This document, following previous work by the Basel Committee on a common supervisory approach to Customer Due Diligence (CDD) and AML/CFT issues, thus describes common supervisory expectations as well as a common understanding of the supervisory tasks regarding transparency in cover payments messages related to cross-border transfers.
+The industry has already been working on the definition of good practices.5 Supervisors have their role to play in monitoring an effective and consistent implementation of increased transparency in payment messages worldwide.
+This document, following previous work by the Basel Committee on a common supervisory approach to Customer Due Diligence (CDD) and AML/CFT issues, thus describes common supervisory expectations as to the information that should accompany cover payment messages and the respective roles of the originator's bank, the cover intermediary banks and the beneficiary's bank concerning this information.
+The guidance also describes a common understanding of the supervisory tasks regarding transparency in cover payments messages related to cross-border transfers.